react-native-community/cli/docs/dependency.md

 The changes are mostly cosmetic so the migration should be pretty straight-forward.

+> Note: We read `rnpm` configuration to remain backwards-compatible.
+Dependency maintainers should update their configuration in the nearest future.

 ### Changing the configuration

 Properties were renamed.
 Look at the following example for the differences.